Advertisment

 Truth be told, every day should be backup day because in this day and age, backing up your data alone isn't enough.
 In a rapidly evolving technological landscape - driven by an ever-growing data volume organizations expect 24/7 availability and recoverability speed in an "always-on" world.
 Time is a strategic asset that is well and truly upon us.
 Only those who can genuinely use data to drive outcomes will succeed in tomorrow's economy.

-cloud backup-day security-breach
+cloud security-breach backup-day

 Advertisment